AhmedElgarnousy/Essential_ES_Diploma/Notes/09_Timers.md

 ##### Timer(timer counter)

-- Counter Mode: value indicates for counts for example no of switch presses
+- Counter Mode: value indicates for counts for example no. of switch presses

   - provide a pin to connect the input device for non periodic event counting